imomin/CustomTShirt/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+NOTE:
+If I accidentally come across your website and ask you about the editor please give me some credit and don't lie claming somebody else's work as yours.